espoparis/espoparis/README.md

   on a seminary page and should be replaced with real photographs of the hawza or the section removed.
 It lives in `app/[locale]/about/page.tsx`.
-- Four of the seven faculty have no portrait yet (Shami-Zadeh, al-Kanawi, Abu Fatimah, Mujtaba al-Khaliq, al-Nasiri)
+- Four of the seven faculty have no portrait yet (Shami-Zadeh, al-Kanawi, Abu Fatimah, Mujtaba al-Khaliq, al-Nasiri).